 Bar represents fraction of US average grid generation (~480 GW)

-Adding ground operations, the total continuous grid draw is 53.0 GW—11.0% of US generation capacity.
-This is equivalent to the entire electricity output of a major industrial nation, dedicated permanently to building hardware for space, with no energy return to Earth.
+Adding ground operations, the total continuous grid draw is 53.0 GW, or 11.0% of US generation capacity.
+That's about the entire electricity output of a mid-sized industrial nation, dedicated to building hardware for space, with no energy return to Earth.

 Musk's thesis is that terrestrial grid capacity is the bottleneck for AI scaling.
 His solution requires massive amounts of that same bottlenecked grid to manufacture and launch orbital panels.